fortvivlan/SyntheticNER/Readme.md

 Conventions are as follows:

 PER names - PERson names in Nominative <br />
-PER sents - contexts for PERson names in Nominative ('m' or 'f' slots) <br />
+PER sents - contexts for PERson names in Nominative ('male' or 'female' slots) <br />
 LOC_NOM names - LOCation names in Nominative <br />
 LOC_NOM sents - contexts for LOCations in Nominative ('[???]' slots) <br />
 LOC_ACC_DAT names - LOCation names in Accusative for be and ru, Nominative for en and Dative for tr <br />